Nolan Arenado Player Props: Cardinals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays' 3.88 team ERA ranked 14th across all MLB pitching staffs.
+- The Blue Jays had the 14th-ranked team ERA across all MLB pitching staffs (3.88).

-- Gausman will take the mound to start for the Blue Jays, his first this season.
+- Bassitt gets the call to start for the Blue Jays, his first of the season.

-- The 32-year-old right-hander started and threw 5 2/3 innings when he last appeared Saturday, Oct.
-8 against the Seattle Mariners.
+- In his last appearance on Sunday, Oct.
+9, the 34-year-old right-hander, started and went four innings against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.